 In other words, we smother it in masala, sprinkle on a liberal quantity of chili pepper, and then, if possible, top it off with a tadka of more spices.
 (We even made McDonald’s, which resisted vegetarian offerings here in the United States long after other fast food chains had jumped on the wagon, cook up McAloo Tikki Burgers and Aloo Naans for us before they could set up shop in India).

 If you want to learn how to make Indian style masala pasta, and if you think you know all there is to know about the Italian kind, you’ve got a huge surprise — and lots of education — coming your way.

 And it begins by throwing everything you knew right out the window.

 If you thought your Italian grandma loved garlic, think again.
 We love more garlic more (yes, that’s twice the more).
 The same goes for tomatoes.
 If you’re a tomato snob who knows every kind of tomato there is, and in which dish exactly to use it, we can still best you by using more tomato than you’d ever dream of using in your pasta.

 Shouldn’t the pasta be cooked al dente?
 No, it should be boiled like crazy until it’s soft and squishy.
-Should the garlic be mellowed in olive oil?
-No, it should be added to the sauce in all its raw glory so it pummels your tastebuds and jars your brain.
+Should you add lots of garlic?
+Yes, lots, and then some more, just enough to pummel your tastebuds and jar your brain.
 Should you add a dash of red pepper flakes?
 No, you should add at least four chili peppers and grind them up really fine first so every time you take a mouthful your hair stands on end.
 All in a good way, of course.